appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/authentication-type/oauth2-authentication/authorization-code.md

 You can verify if your datasource verification has been successful by checking the `response_status` in the address bar of your browser.
 :::

-### Upload Files
+### Upload files

-A user will select the files by using a `Filepicker` widget.
-Whenever a user chooses a file and clicks upload, the button will trigger the API call for uploading the file.
+A user selects the files by using a `Filepicker` widget.
+Whenever a user chooses a file and clicks upload, the button executes the API for uploading the file.
 Here’s a blueprint of interaction between Portal App and Dropbox:

 ![Upload files workflow and interaction](</img/OAuth2.0API_Integration__Authorization_Code__Workflow__Upload.png>)

 1. User selects a file and clicks on the upload button.
-2. The `Upload API` residing on Appsmith will be called.
+2. The `Upload API` residing on Appsmith is called.
 3. The `Authenticated API` talks to Dropbox APIs for authorization and generating a token.
 The token generated is added to the Upload API call.
 4. The upload request is executed on Dropbox to upload a file.
 5. Dropbox directory structure shows that the file is uploaded successfully.